What is your Denomination?

 Do you have any restrictions or rules for photographers/videographers?

 Only two; first, don’t embarrass my bride and groom and second, do not stop the processional or recessional for a photograph.
 Other than that, it’s wide open.
-The way I see it; you’re spending a lot of money to capture these memories, who am I to set restrictions?
-This makes me one of the more popular Officiants with the many professional photographers in the area.
+The way I see it; you’re spending a lot of money to capture these memories, who are we to set restrictions?
+This makes us some of the more popular Officiants with the many professional photographers in the area.
 (NOTE: Do keep in mind that some churches have rules regarding ceremony photography and you should check with the venue.)

 I am paying for a “Package” that includes everything but we’re unhappy with the Officiant they provide (preferred vendors list), can we still use your services?

 Of course and good for you for not “settling”!
 As your ceremony is the main focus of your day, you should find an Officiant that is a direct reflection of the two of you and allows you to be creative in the ceremony process rather than someone the company has made a arrangement with.
 We do not contract third party nor do we become part of any “Package” or rate.
 We work directly with each couple to avoid any misunderstandings or leave the impression that we are part of a group.
 Sadly, many companies have back room handshake arrangements with wedding vendors and will only work with or refer these individuals and even though you have paid a package rate and they will not be using “their” Officiant, more than likely they will not compensate or refund any part of their fee and you will have to hire me independently.
 This happens quite often and we would hope that sometime in the near future these types of companies (one stop shopping and backroom deals) will learn that the ceremony Officiant should be an independent process rather than making a big profit, if not for anything else other than; What’s best for the couple!